 When you combine Medicare Part A with Medicare Part B, you have what’s called “Original Medicare.”
 This two-part combination is a fee-for-service health plan facilitated by the federal government.
 Original Medicare is a way to receive both inpatient (Part A) and outpatient (Part B) coverage under one plan.

 Medicare Part A

-Medicare Part A is hospital insurance and this is the standard or default type of Medicare coverage.
-When you sign up for Medicare, you are automatically enrolled in Part A. Part A is no cost for eligible patients who have paid Social Security taxes for at least 10 years.
-Fewer than 10 years of Social Security contributions will require a monthly premium for Part A.
+Medicare Part A, put generally, is hospital insurance.
+This is the standard, or default, type of Medicare coverage.
+When you sign up for Medicare, you are automatically enrolled in Part A. Part A comes at no cost for eligible enrollees who have paid Social Security taxes for at least 10 years.
+If you have contributed to Social Security for fewer than 10 years, you will be required to pay a monthly premium for Part A.

 Services covered under Part A include:

 - Skilled nursing facility (SNF) care.
-If you are in the hospital for three consecutive days within the 30 days prior to admission to a skilled nursing facility, up to 100 days of care can be covered by Part A. To be eligible for coverage, you must require skilled nursing services seven days a week or require physical, occupational or speech therapy services at least five days per week.
+If you are in the hospital for three consecutive days within the 30 days prior to admission to a skilled nursing facility, you qualify for up to 100 days of care.
+You must require skilled nursing services seven days a week or require physical, occupational or speech therapy services at least five days per week.

 - Home health care.
-If you spend at least three days in the hospital within 14 days prior to receiving home health care services, you can be eligible for up to 100 days of covered care under Part A.
+If you spend at least three days in the hospital within 14 days prior to receiving home health care services, you are eligible for up to 100 days of covered care under Part A.

 - Hospice care.
 An unlimited number of hospice care days are covered under Part A provided that your doctor has certified that you are terminally ill and that your life expectancy is six months or less.

 Medicare Part C